jragland/testingworld/README.md

 TO DO:
 * Figure out a template language to play with (jinja-based?)
-    ** sceptre is an option (for use with CloudFormation)
+    ** sceptre is an option (for use with CloudFormation) ** this would prove to be a good choice as I could get practice at work too